 Numerous studies have identified the many barriers that low-income families face in accessing leisure opportunities.
-In addition to the barriers identified for newcomers - high costs, lack of time, difficulty navigating the system, transportation - levels of access for low-income families may also be affected by lack of awareness of programs, parental mistrust, lack of knowledge about the importance of active lifestyles, a stigmatizing subsidy processes, transportation costs, equipment costs, and lack of places for both informal and structured activities.
+In addition to the barriers identified for newcomers - high costs, lack of time, difficulty navigating the system, transportation - levels of access for low-income families may also be affected by lack of awareness of programs, parental mistrust, lack of knowledge about the importance of active lifestyles, social stigma regarding subsidies, transportation costs, equipment costs, and lack of places for both informal and structured activities.